 This may sound laughable, but millions of Americans take this absolutely seriously.
 Unfortunately, it leads to a strange, indirect form of anti-Semitism, in which the targets of the pro-Christmas warriors are Jewish-run businesses.

-Wikimedia Commons.
+Image of elf ornament from Wikimedia Commons.
 Taken by Jelene Morris.
 Creative Commons Attribution 2.0 Generic license.

 Have Yourself a Merry Little Boycott